CHAD: Combinatory Homomorphic Automatic Differentiation

 we get the following result for $\Dsyn[\vGamma]{\fun z x * z + 1}$ with $\Gamma = \epsilon, x : \reals$:

-This is the term that appears on the right-hand side of a let-binding in the forward-AD transformed version of the code from Fig.~\ref{fig:higher-order-ad-example} (a).
+This is the term that appears on the right-hand side of a let-binding in the forward AD transformed version of the code from Fig.~\ref{fig:higher-order-ad-example} (a).
 Inlining of $y$ and some further simplification yields: